Festival Internacional Cervantino in Guanajuato: Family-Friendly Theater and Music

 1. Funicular up to El Pipila Monument

-$3 round trip per person.
-The funicular climbs the hillside to the giant statue of El Pipila (a hero of the Mexican War of Independence), with the best panoramic view of the entire city.
-Kids love the funicular ride.
-Visit at sunset for the city lights coming on.
+About $3 round trip per person.
+The funicular climbs to the giant statue of El Pipila, hero of the Mexican War of Independence.
+The view of the entire painted city from up there is the photo.
+Go at sunset and stay for the lights.

 2. Callejon del Beso (Alley of the Kiss)

-The famous alleyway so narrow that lovers on opposite balconies can lean across and kiss.
-The legend is romantic, the kids will think the alley is bizarre, and you can climb the steep stairs at the end for views.
+The famous alleyway so narrow lovers on opposite balconies can lean across and kiss.
+Romantic legend, weird-looking alley, steep stairs at the end with another nice view.
+Worth fifteen minutes.

 3. Museo de las Momias

 The mummy museum.
-Yes, real mummies.
-Yes, kids find them fascinating (older kids especially - probably skip with kids under 7 who scare easily).
-The mummies were exhumed from a local cemetery in the 1800s when families could not pay grave taxes.
-The arid local climate had naturally mummified them.
-The display is matter-of-fact rather than ghoulish.
+Real mummies.
+Older kids find it fascinating.
+I would skip with anyone under 7 who scares easily.
+The mummies were exhumed from a local cemetery in the 1800s when families could not pay grave taxes, and the dry climate had naturally mummified them.
+The display is matter-of-fact, not ghoulish, but you know your kid.

 4. Mercado Hidalgo

-The 1910 wrought-iron market building, like a smaller Latin American version of London's Borough Market.
-Kids love wandering between food stalls, candy vendors, and craft sellers.
-Try the local strawberry-and-cream cup, churros, and elote.
+The 1910 wrought-iron market hall.
+Picture a smaller, scrappier Borough Market.
+Wander the food stalls and craft sellers.
+Try a strawberry-and-cream cup, churros, elote.
+Bring small bills.

 5. Teatro Juarez